jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

     and if this is not present, it will use its own version of `chicago-author-date.csl`.

+`link-citations`
+:   If this has a true value, citations in author-date and numerical
+    styles will be hyperlinked to their corresponding bibliography entries.
+    The default is not to add hyperlinks.

 `citation-abbreviations`
 :   Path to a CSL abbreviations JSON file.
 The format
     is described